-This online seminar from the Association of Geotechnical and Geoenvironmental Specialists will focus on ground risk, in particular landslide risk reduction.
+This webinar from the Association of Geotechnical and Geoenvironmental Specialists will focus on ground risk, in particular landslide risk reduction.

-This webinar will be of interest to all those in the ground engineering sector who deal with the mitigation of ground instability risks and all those in the profession who wish to learn more about landslide risk identification, assessment and impacts.
+This CPD virtual seminar is aimed at emerging and established geo-professionals who want to learn more about the performance of slopes, how to identify land instability hazards and assess the associated risks, and what can be done to monitor and mitigate the impacts.
+The event will be of interest to those in the ground engineering sector who deal with the mitigation of ground instability risks and those in the profession who wish to learn more about landslide risk identification, assessment and impacts.

 Landslide Risks to Road Users, Road Infrastructure and Socio-economic Activity